-IRI has continually developed, delivered, and improved sort migration technologies for open systems platforms.
+IRI has continually developed, delivered, and improved sorting and sort migration technologies for open systems platforms.
 More than 35 years of innovative performance and functional development on open systems means faster production of the same results, and new metadata for concurrent data transformation, migration, protection, and reporting.

 IRI CoSort includes free, automated sort job converters for z/OS MVS and VSE sort parms.
 These utilities successfully upgrade many third-party sort functions, and translate JCL parms to functionally equivalent CoSort Sort Control Language (SortCL) programs.

 After migration, CoSort provides a full range data transformation, reporting, protection, and prototyping functionality.
 Consider all the other functions SortCL performs at no additional cost.

 |Cognizant||Cronus / Software AG||Datamatics||EDS|

 They use CoSort to convert and modernize legacy sorts and data.